-In the first quarter of 2017 there was a rapid increase in online purchases.
+Based on the latest estimates of the year there was a rapid increase in online sales.
 In order to respond to future market demand, companies are building e-commerce and e-commerce applications.
 For a business the creation of an e-shop is a relatively low cost investment compared to the economic benefits it can derive from its operation.
 Many times, however, an online store does not have the expected results.
 The low performance of your online store is due to negative factors that you need to know in order to manage efficiently.
 Here is the detailed presentation of the most important of them.

 When a customer purchases online, is unable to get in touch with the product in order to be fully informed and form an opinion.
 It has to be content with the photos, videos and descriptions you provide.
 Therefore, the material you will use to present your services and products should be designed to attract consumer interest.
 You should create special descriptions, pictures and videos to show your customers the value and benefits they will derive from buying and using the product.

 Navigating in your e-shop is difficult process

 - E-shop with a complex menu, small or inconspicuous action buttons, low quality photos and general elements that make it difficult to navigate and inform the visitor.
 This is an unpleasant situation for your e-shop visitors and is often one of the most important reasons for leaving the e-shop and not making any purchases.